 The leaders in the sector are adamant in showing their proactivity in adopting the newest methods to deal with repetitive (but very important tasks) to be compliant with the law and ultimately, gain some credibility with the Regulator.
 Know Your Customer, Anti Money Laundering and Counter-Terrorist Financing forms can now be processed automatically, freeing some time for analysts to focus on the most complex cases where the AI is not able to make a definitive decision.

-First and foremost, the data are still siloed.
+First and foremost, the data is still siloed.
 Although some significant improvements have been made through investments in data lakes or customer data platforms, the analytics teams struggle to access data from one system to another to build a single view of a customer.
-Worse, in some cases they still rely on other teams to provide extracts of data feeds, to ultimately harmonize everything in their primary tool of work - Excel, ETL tools, Access DB, Jupyter notebooks, etc.
+Worse, in some cases they still rely on other teams to provide extracts of data feeds, to ultimately harmonize everything in their primary tool of work — Excel, ETL tools, Access DB, Jupyter notebooks, etc.

-To leverage the enormous amount of data describing a customer - think about every transaction, investment, digital interaction on the website or the app - and implement a granular customer segmentation providing valuable insights to the relationship manager and the front office teams, the CDOs from leading organizations are actively working on implementing governance systems that allow the analytics team to have unified and direct access to the data.
-It is a necessity to compete with new entrants, more flexible in regards to data usage and therefore possessing a finer understanding of the market.
+To leverage the enormous amount of data describing a customer — think about every transaction, investment, or digital interaction on the website or the app — and implement granular customer segmentation providing valuable insights to the relationship manager and the front office teams, the CDOs from leading organizations are actively working on implementing governance systems that allow the analytics team to have unified and direct access to the data.
+It is a necessity to compete with new entrants, who may be more flexible in regards to data usage and therefore possessing a finer understanding of the market.

 In the same vein, the wall between teams sometimes working just a few desks from one another can seriously hurt innovation.
 If the products specialists have to share analytical insights with the fiscal team to make sure they provide the right tax advice to the customers, they must adopt a common framework harmonizing the work already done and monitoring what has yet to be delivered.